 If your child has something lodged between their teeth, use dental floss to remove it.
 Never use a sharp metal or plastic substitute.
 If you are unable to remove it, contact your dentist to fix this pediatric dental emergency.

-We do hope that your child avoids needing emergency service.
+We do hope that your child never needs emergency service.
 Unfortunately, it’s unavoidable in many cases.
 Our mission is to help your kid achieve amazing dental health.
 So when there is a pediatric dental emergency at hand, call Splendid Dental Atascocita at 832.430.7652 for assistance.